Colleges by Location

 Campus Life

 It is not all about learning and grades at University of Nebraska at Omaha: campus life is a crucial component of your educational experience.
-Check out some details about campus life at University of Nebraska at Omaha.
+Find out some details about campus life at University of Nebraska at Omaha.

 Student Organizations

-Student organizations are run by students of an institution, and its membership usually consists exclusively of current students and/or alumni.
+Student organizations are run by students of an institution, and its membership typically consists exclusively of current students and/or alumni.

-This school has 153 open-membership student organizations you can participate in.
-This number includes sororities and fraternities.
-2 percent of male and 2 of female students participate in different organizations at University of Nebraska at Omaha.
-The student organization that gathers the largest number of students is PRSSA - Public Relations student society of America, followed by Emerging Leaders and Greek Life.
-Other popular student organizations at this school are student government and Student Programming Board-Maverick Productions.
+There are 153 student organizations and groups with open membership at this school.
+Sororities and fraternities are included in that number.
+At this school, 2% of male students are members of social organizations, while that percentage is 2 for female students.
+The student organization that attracts the greatest number of students is PRSSA - Public Relations student society of America, followed by Emerging Leaders and Greek Life.
+Other popular organizations at University of Nebraska at Omaha are student government and Student Programming Board-Maverick Productions.

 Student Services